Hungarian Fitness Model Anita Herbert Squats Low In Skintight Camo-Print Shorts For New Video Series

 Hungarian fitness model Anita Herbert gave her fans a dose of workout inspiration on Monday morning with the latest video series on her Instagram page.
 In the clips, the brunette beauty trained her enviably toned physique at the gym while wearing a pair of camo-print shorts and a black crop top with the words “Fit Queen” emblazoned on it in white letters.
 She paired her flattering activewear with black sneakers and matching socks while her black pin-straight locks were swept into a ponytail.

 In the first video, Anita squatted low with a barbell plate over her head.
 The second saw her perform a set of sumo squats into overhead presses.
-She used the plate in the third clip as well as she completed a round of drop squats, raising the weight in front of her with each repetition.
+She used the plate in the third clip as well to complete a round of drop squats, raising the weight in front of her with each repetition.

 She went back to doing squats again in the fifth clip, though, but this time she jumped into a plank after each one.